 As described above under the heading "Material U.S. Federal Income Tax Consequences of the Merger," each Susser stockholder's initial tax basis in ETP common units will be the pro rata portion of the stockholder's adjusted tax basis in its Susser common stock not attributable to the receipt of cash by such stockholder at the closing of the merger plus its share of ETP's nonrecourse liabilities.
 That basis will be increased by such stockholder's share of ETP's income and by any increases in its share of ETP's nonrecourse liabilities.
-That basis will be decreased, but not below zero, by distributions from ETP, by the unitholder's share of ETP's losses, by any decreases in its share of ETP's nonrecourse liabilities and by its share of ETP's expenditures that are not deductible in computing taxable income and are not required to be capitalized.
+That basis will be decreased, but not below zero, by distributions from ETP, by the unitholder's share of ETP's nonrecourse liabilities and by its share of ETP's expenditures that are not deductible in computing taxable income and are not required to be capitalized.
 Please read "-Disposition of Units-Recognition of Gain or Loss" below.